Jacob J. Shubert: Biography

 His father's alcoholism kept the family in difficult financial circumstances and both he and his older brothers received little in the way of education and had no choice but to go to work at a young age.
 With borrowed money, he and brothers Sam and Lee Shubert eventually embarked on a business venture that led to them becoming the successful operators of several theatre houses in upstate New York.

 The Shubert brothers decided to expand their theatrical operations and in 1900 Sam and Lee Shubert moved to New York City leaving Jacob at home to manage their existing theatres.
 In New York, the elder Shuberts laid the foundations for what was to become the largest theatre empire in the 20th century including Broadway's Winter Garden and Shubert Theatres.
-In 1905 Sam Shubert was traveling to Pittsburgh, Pennsylvania on business when the passenger train he was on collided with several freight cars.
+In 1905, Sam Shubert was traveling to Pittsburgh, Pennsylvania, on business when the passenger train he was on collided with several freight cars.
 Shubert died as a result of the injuries he sustained.
 His death changed the brothers' business dynamics and Jacob assumed a much larger role.

 Together, although often feuding, Jacob and Lee Shubert overcame the stranglehold on the industry by the Theatrical Syndicate's monopoly under Abe Erlanger and Mark Klaw to build the largest theatre empire in the 20th century.

-Jacob Shubert's son, John, took over as head of the operations in the 1950s but died unexpectedly on November 17, 1962 and a year later, Jacob died around age 84.
-Jacob apparently was not made aware of his son's death.
-He was divorced from his wife, Katherine, in 1917, but was married to Muriel at the time of his death.
-He was interred in the family plot in the Salem Fields Cemetery in Brooklyn, New York.
+Jacob's son, John, took over as head of the operations in the 1950s but died unexpectedly in Florida in November 1962; a year later, Jacob died at his Manhattan apartment.
+He apparently was not made aware of his son's death.
+Jacob was divorced from his first wife, Catherine, in 1917, and was married to his second wife, Muriel, at the time of his death.
+He was interred in the family plot in the Salem Fields Cemetery in Brooklyn.